-Today I discovered fresh organic peas in the market!
-When I’m in Italy, fresh peas in the pod are a sign that spring is exploding.
-Everyone runs home to make this risotto, called “Risi e Bisi” in Venetian dialect, or “Rice with Peas”.
-However you won’t find this yummy cauliflower risotto in Italy!
-It is Paleo, Vegan, free of gluten, grains, and dairy.
-Traditional Italian risotto must be stirred continuously for 20 minutes to give the rice a thick, creamy texture.
-Then just before serving, you add tons of butter and Parmesan cheese!
-To mimic that creamy Parmesan quality Paleo-style, I stirred together broth with lemon juice, nutritional yeast and arrowroot powder (or you can use guar gum).
-It worked!
-The risotto was al-dente as it should be, and had the traditional creamy texture.
+Today I discovered fresh organic English peas in the market!
+When I lived in Italy, fresh peas in the pod were a sign of spring.
+Everyone rushes home to make this risotto, called “Risi e Bisi” in Venetian dialect, or “Rice with Peas”.
+However you won’t find this particular risotto in Italy!
+Cauliflower rice is Paleo, Vegan, free of gluten, grains, and dairy.
+Traditional Italian risotto must be stirred continuously for 20 minutes to turn the rice into a thick, creamy broth.
+Then you add tons of butter and Parmesan cheese!
+Well, I don’t do that any more.
+To mimic the creamy Parmesan quality, I mixed broth, lemon juice, nutritional yeast and arrowroot powder.
+It made a perfect creamy sauce for the al-dente risotto.

 I’ve heard talk that peas aren’t Paleo – Oh dear!
-Certainly they couldn’t mean my favorite fresh peas in the pod.
+Certainly they couldn’t mean my favorite English peas in the pod.
 Our Paleolithic ancestors would have grabbed those babies in a flash!
 So I’m just letting you know we may be stretching the strict Paleo rules in this recipe.
-You can even use frozen peas when they’re aren’t in season, but don’t tell the Paleo Police.
+You can even use frozen peas when they’re aren’t in season, but don’t tell anyone.
 Makes 4 large servings, or 6 servings as a side dish.

 - 3 tablespoons olive oil